HarcourtsAcademy/grav-ha-user/pages/02.qualifications/01.australia/03.queensland/qld-sales-registration.md

 course_structure: |
   <h3>Harcourts Academy Sales Program (Sales Registration)</h3>

-  A blended learning program consisting of a total of 56 days which includes a number of online pre-course tasks, 4 days in class training, 45 days one-on-one coaching in the field with the student's office manager with accompanying in the field project work, and then a final 2 days in class training.
+  A blended learning program consisting of a total of 56 days which includes a number of online pre-course tasks, 4 days in class training, 45 days one-on-one coaching in the field with the student's office manager with accompanying in the field project work, and then a final 1 day in class training.

-elective_qualification_units:
-  course_units:
-  - id: CPPDSM4003
-  - id: CPPDSM4005
-  - id: CPPDSM4007
-  - id: CPPDSM4014
-  - id: CPPDSM4017

 further_information: For Queensland legislation and other information visit [Office of Fair Trading](http://www.qld.gov.au/law/fair-trading/).